marissazhou/litcode/README.md

-Some code is in java
+Some code is in java;

-Some is in Python
+Some is in Python.

-For all leetcode practisers;
+For all leetcode practisers.